Cameraman Training Program Information

 - Program Length: Two years for associate's degree, four years for bachelor's degree.

 Associate of Applied Science in Video Production

 Associate degree programs introduce students to the basics of video editing, lighting, camera operations, cinematography and postproduction processes in only two years.
-Other topics include scriptwriting, business fundamentals, digital video and audio equipment.
-Graduates are prepared for entry-level positions as cameramen, production assistants or editing assistants.
+Graduates are prepared for entry-level positions as camera operators, production assistants or editing assistants.
+Typical courses include:

 Bachelor's Degree in Film and Video Production

 A bachelor's degree program provides students with technical skills in camera operation, shooting techniques and digital technology.
-Foundation courses span production preparation, art direction, documentary filmmaking and theoretical principles.
 Students must complete a variety of assignments, including a final project, which require them to conceptualize, write, plan, edit and produce video compositions.
-A bachelor's degree in this field usually requires four years to complete.
+Foundation courses include:

 - Theoretical principles